-In this example we use Quicken 2017 which requires for QIF files to have account name.
+In this example, we use Quicken 2017 which requires for QIF files to have the account name.
 So we have to set Account Name exactly as you have in Quicken (in this case Checking).

-Click 'Convert' button to create your QIF file and switch to Quicken.
+Click the 'Convert' button to create your QIF file and switch to Quicken.

 If you are using Quicken 2018, or Quicken 2019, or later, you don't have to set the Account Name and for Quicken 2017 or Quicken 2014, you have to use the Account Name.
 In Quicken click 'File' - 'File Import' - 'QIF File'.

 Then click the 'Browse' button.